Unit 8

 This time we are ready, the heroes were organised to command and aid attack teams to take on the demon’s forces and protect the villages.

-However, this is still useful to help other people get a better idea of my vision.
+However, this is still useful to help other people get a better idea of my vision and a reasoning behind the units powers and the enemies attacking.

 Environment art/ level design